envkey/envkey-source/README.md

 ## Installation

 envkey-source compiles into a simple static binary with no dependencies, which makes installation a simple matter of fetching the right binary for your platform and putting it in your `PATH`.
-An `install.sh` script is available to simplify this.
+An `install.sh` script is available to simplify this, as well as a [homebrew tap](https://github.com/envkey/homebrew-envkey).

 **Install via bash:**